scottfeldmanpeabody/strava/README.md

 #### Model performance

 Again, of the models attempted, random forest came out on top with an R-squared of 0.97, meaning the model predicted about 97% of the variation seen in the data.
-Also the RMSE of 197 is easily interpreted as one could expect my wife's actual average time to be +/- 3 minutes or so from the predicted time.
+Also the RMSE of 197 is easily interpreted as one could expect K's actual average time to be +/- 3 minutes or so from the predicted time.
 While this is a lousy range for really short segments, it's very good for long segments (the longest in this set being over 3 hours), where this functionality is most useful anyway.

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/rf_regressor_performance.png)</br>
 *Actual times vs. random forest predicted times.*